Reference Guide

 Permaculture is a holistic farming approach that designs agricultural systems to mimic natural ecosystems — self-sustaining, diverse, and regenerative.
 Key permaculture principles include: diverse crop layering (trees, shrubs, ground cover), water harvesting via swales and ponds, composting and recycling of nutrients, and minimal external inputs.
 Farmland using permaculture design tends to improve soil health and biodiversity over time, reducing long-term input costs while maintaining yields.

 Disclaimer: This glossary is for informational purposes only and does not constitute legal advice.
-Karnataka 79A/79B was repealed in 2020.
-Any Indian citizen may purchase farmland in Karnataka.
+Karnataka's 2020 amendment omitted former Sections 79A/79B, but buyer and parcel eligibility still depend on current law and parcel facts.
+Obtain independent advice.
 NRIs: FEMA regulations apply in all Indian states.
 Past farmland performance is not a guarantee of future returns.

 Continue researching your farmland purchase